 Great signage for hiking the Bruce Trail.

-Leave No Trace: Several locals on the Bruce Peninsula described an explosion of visitors this past summer.
-While it’s great to see more people exploring close to home, the increase in visitors can be difficult for trail infrastructure.
-If you haven’t already, spend time learning about Leave No Trace and practice these principles on the trails.
+Leave No Trace: Several locals on the Bruce Peninsula described an explosion of visitors during the pandemic, and oftentimes an increase in litter.
+If you haven’t already, learn about Leave No Trace and practice these principles on the trails.

-Pay attention to blazes: White blazes mark the main trail and blue blazes mark side trails.
-A useful park map is found at the trailhead (snap a photo to bring with you).
-Overall, there’s plenty of signage in Lion’s Head park.
+Navigation: White blazes mark the main trail, and blue blazes mark the side trails.
+There’s a useful park map at the trailhead (snap a photo to bring with you), and plenty of signage in the park.
+If you like a digital map, download Lion’s Head Lookout from AllTrails for offline use.

 • Save